software-engineering-and-security/Gleipner/README.md

 ## Artifact Evaluation / Benchmarked Algorithms

+**Note: The authors of JDD reached out to us to reassess their tool's evaluation, we are currently in the process of resolving this issue with them.**

 For the submission we ran our benchmark on the tools listed below.
 The raw results are in the [output](algorithms/_output) dir, configuration modifications in [config](algorithms/_config) dir:

 - [GadgetInspector](https://github.com/JackOfMostTrades/gadgetinspector/tree/ac7832d4220b50e9e1d9855b5cc21936466b33e6) (2017 - Ian Haken)